tin2tin/PrevizCameraTools/README.md

  the sequencer will play the sequence in the 3D View.
 So the camera work of the 3d scene can be edited instantly.

-# NB.
+# Troubleshooting
  - Jitter in the Sequencer playback means hit "Refresh Sequencer" button.
- - Only scene strips are supported in the sequencer.
+ - Only scene strips are supported for previw in the 3D View.
  - And only cameras from the current scene can be shown in 3d View.
    (This is a limitation of Blender.
 There is only one scene pr.
    Screen)

-# Ideas for more functions
+# Ideas for more functions(currently out of my coding skills)
+ - Set Focal Length
-   Checkbox: Add camera to sequencer strip from current frame(y/n) Buttons(two): Set in and out points
+ - Buttons(two): Set in and out points
+ - Checkbox: Select Strip/Seq cam updated = Select Camera & update 3D View

 # API trouble
-   Checkbox: Select Strip = Select Camera & update 3D View(missing function detect new strip selected?)
-   Suggest API feature to access local scenes in Sequencer
+ - Suggest API feature to access local scenes in Sequencer

 # Video on YouTube